2024-01-10 9 min read Engineering Manager

 GROUP BY user_id

-HAVING COUNT(CASE WHEN platform = 'web' THEN 1 END) = 0
+HAVING SUM(CASE WHEN platform = 'web' THEN 1 ELSE 0 END) = 0

 This query gave us the eligible users.
 We exported it, loaded into the promotion service, and the feature worked.

 Not ideal architecture, but sometimes analytics is the only place where certain data lives.
-When that happens, it’s better to use it than to say “we can’t build this.”
+When that happens, it’s often better to use it deliberately than to conclude the feature is impossible.
+Good analytics instrumentation gives you one more escape hatch when the primary model is incomplete.

 Why Your Team Needs This Skill